Through a rabbit hole

 We fell in this rabbit hole called Mongol Rally and started to fail from the very first second.
 Sometimes we made as many as six insanely stupid decisions before breakfast.
 We missed every deadline, lost or broke more than we had and that wasn't even before the two chaotic Shire Boys and their shit wreck of a British Lada Niva joined our way.
 Those were the days of ridiculous threats, unwinnable bets, laughter and bonfires along the fairytale scenery of central asia.
 We paid the devil a visit, drove on some of world's highest roads and talked about all these places we would go while sleeping under a billion stars.
 It were lies like these we chose to tell and stories like those we wished to believe.
 We played new roles everyday and lost and found ourself here and there.

-We eventually made it through those burning craters and freezing nights but after 9 Weeks on the road, 16.194 and one kilometer, countless lovely strangers in 18 different countries we still weren't even close to a finish line that had been closed weeks ago.
+We eventually made it through those burning craters and freezing nights but after 9 Weeks on the road, 16.194 km, countless lovely strangers in 18 different countries we still weren't even close to a finish line that had been closed weeks ago.
 But we had already known miles before, that it's been a race without finish all along, no first or last place.
 It was never a rally it was just a longing.
 A longing no road could ever satisfy and no starry night could ever heal.
 But it were for these roads, nights, songs and tales, these people, tears, smiles and scares that we needed so badly while yearning for more.
 Like branches of a tree sticking through our wounds and keep our hearts burning.